pauloreis-ds/Paulo-Reis-Data-Science/3 - Data Analysis (Machine Learning)/README.md

 with minimal human intervention.

        In a simplified way:
-         Feature is what we provide for the machine to learn.
+         Feature is what we provide for the machine to "learn"/predict.
          Label is what we want to predict.

 <p align="center">